daniel-sudz/guide/Day1/readme.md

 ```
 app.listen(80, () => console.log(`Listening on Port 80`))
 ```
  This tells our server to listen on port 80.
-Hoever, we won't add this peice of code because we are going to let greenlock handle the requests
+However, we won't add this peice of code because we are going to let greenlock handle the requests

 # Introducing greenlock express